wk-go/goproxy-1/README.md

 - ...

-This page is the v6.0 manual, and the other version of the manual can be checked by the following [link](docs/old-release.md).
+This page is manual of the lastest version of goproxy , you can read detail of command `proxy help` getting how to using the other version goproxy.

 ### How to find the organization?